Gerald Gustafson: Air Force Cross

-He was awarded the medal in November, 1967.
+Gustafson was awarded the medal in November, 1967.
 His citation noted that "The President of the United States of America, authorized by Title 10, Section 8742, United States Code, awards the Air Force Cross to Major Gerald C. Gustafson for extraordinary heroism in military operations against an opposing armed force as an F-105 Aircraft Commander over North Vietnam on November 19, 1967.
 On that date, Major Gustafson's aircraft was severely damaged by a surface-to-air missile while he was assisting another pilot who had received battle damage and had been wounded.
 Major Gustafson refused to leave his comrade until other escort aircraft could be vectored in to give the wounded pilot assistance in reaching his home base safely.
 Only then, did Major Gustafson egress to a safer area where he was forced to eject from his own stricken aircraft.
 Through his extraordinary heroism, superb airmanship, and aggressiveness, Major Gustafson reflected the highest credit upon himself and the United States Air Force."

 Gustafson along with Lieutenant Colonel Robert W. Smith and Major Bruce Stocks all received Air Force Crosses for the same mission on November 19, 1967.

 Post-Air Force

 After Vietnam, Gustafson was put off of flying duty due to an injury which left his eye unable to dilate properly.
 He was transferred first to attend at the National War College, then worked at the Pentagon.
 He retired with the rank of Colonel in 1979 to New Richland.
-Gustafson is actively involved in the VFW, the Red River Valley Fighter Pilots Association, and the Air Force Association.
-He often speaks to students and classes about his experiences.
+Gustafson was actively involved in the VFW, the Red River Valley Fighter Pilots Association, and the Air Force Association.
+He often spoke to students and classes about his experiences.

+Gustafson died of old age in Mankato, Minnesota, on March 1, 2024, at the age of 95.